sashwatr19/sashwatr19.github.io/Multi-Instance Contrastive Learning (MICLe) Tutorial/README.md

 ## General Info

-This project is a novel implementation of the Multi Instance Contrastive Learning (MICLe) Model in Keras and TensorFlow.
+This project is an implementation of the Multi Instance Contrastive Learning (MICLe) Model in Keras and TensorFlow from scratch.
 MICLe.ipynb provides a tutorial on how to use MICLe.

 ## Dependencies